IBM/cloudpakforapps-workshop/workshop/exercise-9/README.md

           echo "I built my first Kabanero based Tekton task"
 ```

-And the `test-build-deploy-pipeline.yaml` is a modification of the defauly pipeline:
+And the `test-build-deploy-pipeline.yaml` is a modification of the default pipeline:

 ```yaml
 #Kabanero! on activate substitute CollectionId for text 'CollectionId'